 7K Metals is a relatively new company that claims it can help you easily generate wealth from precious metals like gold & silver.
-In fact they actually state that as a member you’ll be able to live an “exceptional life”…
+In fact, they actually state that as a member you’ll be able to live an “exceptional life”…

-But with a start-up cost ranging to around $8,000 you might be pretty wary about the whole thing – and rightly so… Well what’s the truth?
+But with a start-up cost ranging to around $8,000 you might be pretty wary about the whole thing – and rightly so… Well, what’s the truth?
 Is it really legit like they claim, or is 7K Metals a scam that’ll just end up costing you more money than you ever actually manage to make?

-Thankfully you’ve landed in exactly the right place to find out the answer to those questions as I’ve took a closer look into it all & in this honest review I’ll be uncovering the truth about how it really works… Including whether or not you can really benefit from it.
+Thankfully you’ve landed in exactly the right place to find out the answer to those questions as I’ve taken a closer look into it all & in this honest review I’ll be uncovering the truth about how it really works… Including whether or not you can really benefit from it.

-What Exactly Is 7K Metals?
+What Is 7K Metals?

-On the surface 7K Metals looks like your average website through which you can purchase silver & gold, at allegedly discounted prices, however if you dig a little deeper you’ll discover that it’s actually a multi-level-marketing company.
+On the surface, 7K Metals looks like your average website through which you can purchase silver & gold, at allegedly discounted prices, however, if you dig a little deeper you’ll discover that it’s actually a multi-level-marketing company.